Ten Steps to a Successful Mississippi 4-H S.A.F.E.T.Y. Program

-From start to finish, the process of developing a local 4-H Shooting Sports Program should take a minimum of 3 to 6 months.
+From start to finish, the process of developing a local 4-H S.A.F.E.T.Y.
+Program should take a minimum of 3 to 6 months.
 Later, programs become increasingly easier, and a flow of new leaders develops naturally.
-Be sure to share new ideas with your state through newsletters and other communication media.
+Be sure to share new ideas with your state through newsletters and other forms of communication.
 Your innovation may result in success for other areas.

 Produced by Agricultural Communications.

 Mississippi State University is an equal opportunity institution.
 Discrimination in university employment, programs, or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
 Questions about equal opportunity programs or compliance should be directed to the Office of Compliance and Integrity, 56 Morgan Avenue, P.O.
 6044, Mississippi State, MS 39762, (662) 325-5839.

 Extension Service of Mississippi State University, cooperating with U.S. Department of Agriculture.
 Published in furtherance of Acts of Congress, May 8 and June 30, 1914.
 GARY B. JACKSON, Director

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.